Under the Sun (2015 film): Synopsis

-The film opens with the words, "The script of this film was assigned to us by the North Korean side.
+The opening text of the film highlights the unique circumstances of its production: "The script of this film was assigned to us by the North Korean side.
 They also kindly provided us with an around-the-clock escort service, chose our filming locations and looked over all the footage we shot to make sure we did not make any mistakes in showing the life of a perfectly ordinary family in the best country in the world."
+The production process was heavily monitored by North Korean authorities, who provided a pre-approved script, selected filming locations, and oversaw the footage to ensure compliance with the state's narrative.